Mikkel Mac: Career

+Mac's Formula Racing Ferrari at the 2016 Estoril 4 Hours.

-Like many other racing drivers Mac began his racing career in karting.
+Like many other racing drivers, Mac began his racing career in karting.
 He remained in karting until 2008.
-In 2009 he began his formula racing career.
-He started 8 of 16 races in Danish Formula Ford, achieving six podium finishes and two victories.
+In 2009, he began his formula racing career.
+He started eight of 16 races in Danish Formula Ford, achieving six podium finishes and two victories.
 He concluded the season in the seventh position.
 He also participated in five rounds of Formula BMW Europe, finishing 23rd in the championship.
-In 2010 Mac moved to the Formula Renault 2.0 Northern European Cup, driving for KTR.
+In 2010, Mac moved to the Formula Renault 2.0 Northern European Cup, driving for KTR.
 He won three races and finished runner-up behind Ludwig Ghidi with 340 points.

 International GT Open

-Mikkel will be joining the Ferrari supported team Spirit of Race / AF Corse for the 2017 GT Open series.
-Along with Miguel Ramos Mikkel will be driving the Ferrari 488 in the GT-Pro class.
+Mac joined the Ferrari supported team Spirit of Race / AF Corse for the 2017 GT Open series.
+Along with Miguel Ramos, Mac would the Ferrari 488 in the GT-Pro class.

 Danish Superturisme Turbo

-For the 2017 season of DST Mikkel will be joining Team Roskilde Racing Center where Mikkel will be driving together with Henrik Jansen and Peter Christensen.
+For the 2017 season of DST, Mac would join Team Roskilde Racing Center, where he would be driving together with Henrik Jansen and Peter Christensen.

 European Le Mans series

-Winner in LMGTE class of the 2015 European Le Mans series or ELMS, Racing Ferrari 458 GT2 in the GTE Class.
+Mac won in the LMGTE class of the 2015 European Le Mans Series or ELMS, Racing Ferrari 458 GT2 in the GTE Class.

 European Le Mans series

-2nd place in debut season 2014 European Le Mans series or ELMS, Racing Ferrari 458 GT3 in the GTC Class.
+Mac finished in second place in debut season 2014 European Le Mans Series or ELMS, Racing Ferrari 458 GT3 in the GTC Class.

 Maserati Trofeo World series

-In 2013 he began competing in the Maserati Trofeo World series, and finished the season winning 2 titles (Drivers Championship) (under age 30 Championship).
+In 2013, Mac began competing in the Maserati Trofeo World Series, and finished the season winning two titles (Drivers Championship) (under age 30 Championship).

 DTC

-In 2012 he began competing in the Danish Thundersport Championship, and finished the season in a solid 5th place.
+In 2012, Mac began competing in the Danish Thundersport Championship, and finished the season in a solid fifth place.

 Formula Two

-In 2011 he began competing in the FIA Formula Two Championship, and finished the season in a solid 11th place.
+In 2011, Mac began competing in the FIA Formula Two Championship, and finished the season in a solid 11th place.